 But a humble amount.
 Compost is really concentrated, you don’t need much.
 Which is a relief, seeing as how much a pile shrinks!

-• If your soil isn’t in good heart (check with this DIY mini soil test), spread a layer of compost twice in your rotation, before the heavy and the light feeder.
-A temporary measure until your soil comes good.
+- If your soil isn’t in good heart (check with this DIY mini soil test), spread a fine layer twice in your rotation, before both the heavy and the light feeder, as a temporary measure until your soil comes good.
 Which it will.

 If you don’t have enough compost, vermicasting’s are an excellent addition to extend your supply.